Research and reports

 You might also look at capital appreciation – that is, the potential increase in value of the property in the long term.
 The housing market has been booming since the temporary introduction of the stamp duty holiday – we’ve seen an annual price rise of 10.2 per cent according to Land Registry data in March – but with uncertainty over how long this rise will continue, many landlords are focusing on steady rental yield rather than dramatic capital appreciation.

-It’s easy to calculate rental yield on an individual property.
+You can use an easy yield calculation formula to work out the return on an individual property.
 First, find your annual rental income for that property.
 Then, divide this by the property value.
 Finally, multiply the figure by 100 to get the percentage.

 So, if your annual rental income was £12,000, and the property was valued at £200,000, your rental yield would be six per cent.